 The Three Hares at Dunhuang

-Beginning in the Han dynasty (202 BCE-220 CE), Dunhuang was an important stop on the Silk Road, the ancient trade route that stretched from Chang’an (present-day Xi’an) in the east to Central Asia, India, Persia—and, eventually, the Roman Empire—in the west.
-And during the period of the Sixteen Kingdoms (366-439), at Mogao, less than a day’s journey from Dunhuang, Buddhist monks began digging out hundreds of cave temples from the cliffs along the Daquan River.
-The caves were decorated with statues, murals and decorative images, and construction of new caves continued at Mogao for over 500 years.
+Beginning in the Han dynasty (206 BCE–220 CE), Dunhuang was an important stop on the Silk Road, the ancient trade route that stretched from Chang’an (present-day Xi’an) in the east to Central Asia, India, Persia—and, eventually, the Roman Empire—in the west.
+And during the period of the Sixteen Kingdoms (304–439), at Mogao, less than a day’s journey from Dunhuang, Buddhist monks began digging out hundreds of cave temples from the cliffs along the Daquan River.
+The caves were decorated with statues, murals, and decorative images, and construction of new caves continued at Mogao for over five hundred years.

-During the Sui and Tang dynasties (581-907), three-hares images were painted on the center of the ceilings of at least 17 caves.
-Typically, the circle of hares is surrounded by eight large lotus petals and forms the focal point of a large painted canopy covering the entire ceiling.
-The following photos show what some of these images look like today.
+During the Sui (581–618) and Tang (618–907) dynasties, three-hares images were painted on the center of the ceilings of at least seventeen caves.
+Typically, the circle of hares is surrounded by large lotus petals and forms the focal point of a painted canopy covering the entire ceiling.
+The following photos how some of these images appear today.

-The beautiful image from Cave 407 is the most familiar of all the three-hares designs at Dunhuang.
-The hares are surrounded by two bands of lotus petals against a background of feitian (celestial maidens) flying in the same direction as the hares.
+The beautiful image from Cave 407 is the best known of all the three-hares designs at Dunhuang.
+The hares are surrounded by two bands of lotus petals against a background of celestial maidens (feitian) flying in the same direction as the hares.
 Notice the hares’ eyes, all four legs, and the white scarves trailing from around their necks.
-Interestingly, this is the only one of the 17 cave images in which the three hares are clearly running in a counterclockwise direction.
+Interestingly, this is the only one of the seventeen cave images in which the three hares are clearly running in a counterclockwise direction.

 The three-hares image of Cave 305 is badly deteriorated.
 But close study clearly reveals the white triangular silhouette indicating the hares’ ears as well as parts of their bodies.
 In Cave 420, all that remains is the triangle formed by the hares’ three ears along with parts of their heads.

 In Cave 406, the rough white silhouettes of the three hares are clearly seen against a tan background.
-It would require close examination to determine whether these white areas are places where a darker pigment of the original hares has changed color over time or the original pigment has peeled off to expose a white undercoat.
+A close examination would determine whether these white areas are places where a darker pigment has changed color over time or the original pigment has peeled off to expose a white undercoat.
 In Cave 383, the slender hares are gracefully leaping with front and hind legs fully outstretched.

 In Cave 397, the white silhouette of one hare and parts of the other two are still clearly visible.
 It appears that bits of the original pigment remain, although its tone may have changed over time.
 In some places all the paint has peeled off, exposing the beige clay.